ThiliniLivera/ThiliniLivera/README.md

 - 👋 Hi, I’m @ThiliniLivera
-- 👀 I’m interested in Data Science
+- 👀 I’m interested in Data Analytics
-- 🌱 I’m currently learning BSc in Data Science
+- 🌱 I’m currently enrolled in a BSc in Data Science
-- 💞️ I’m looking to collaborate with Data Scientists and Statistians
+- 💞️ I’m looking to collaborate with Data Analysts, Data Scientists and Statistians
 - 📫 How to reach me (by email): thililivera@gmail.com

 <!---